Web-learning/DHOER/README.md

-# DHOER
+# DH-OER
+## Introduction
-Collection of assets used when creating resources
+Collection of assets used when creating resources for Digital Humanities OER Insert an animation of the software
+## Installation